MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 ## Designed for Surface (Connect Site ID 1342)
 The Designed for Surface program is now hosted on Microsoft Collaborate.
 If you have any questions about your program membership or access to Collaborate, please contact the Designed for Surface program administrators.

+## Microsoft Auto (Connect Site ID 383)
+The Microsoft Auto program is now hosted on [Microsoft Collaborate](https://developer.microsoft.com/en-us/dashboard/collaborate/).
+If you have any questions about your program membership or access to Collaborate, please contact msftauto@microsoft.com.